mikra01/timerpool/README.md

 Comments, bug reports and PR´s always welcome.

 to compile and run the tests type
-"nim c --d:release --threads:on --run timerpool_test.nim"
+"nim tests" within the projects main directory